DataDog/hiring-engineers/answers.md

 ## Conclusions

+* **note** any code used that wasn't specifically linked is under "sample_code".
+You can find all the configuration files and full text of the flask app and other data there.

 I've always approached monitoring from a "Critical Business Process" perspective that I learned from being the lead for a contract managing all the systems for one of the world's largest online clothing retailers.
 I'll never forget what the CIO said to me the moment I got onsite:

 "We sell pants."